Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 Radiator “Screams” in Cars Land

 Every Halloween season, Cars Land transforms into Radiator “Screams” for Haul-O-Ween, and it’s one of the most charming seasonal makeovers at any Disney park.
-Lightning McQueen, Mater, and the rest of the Cars gang cruise around in their Halloween “car-stumes,” and the entire land gets a festive, family-friendly Halloween makeover.
+Lightning McQueen, Mater, and the rest of the Cars gang cruise around in their Halloween “car-stumes,” and the entire land gets a festive, family-friendly makeover complete with “car-achnids” and a “pump-kin” patch.
 Two of the land’s attractions also get the Halloween treatment: Luigi’s Honkin’ Haul-O-Ween and Mater’s Graveyard JamBOOree.
+New for 2026: supernatural spirits will take over Cars Land each evening for a haunting “Sha-BOO” moment, where the neon lights flicker on and illuminate the roads.
+That sounds like an incredible after-dark moment!

 Guardians of the Galaxy: Monsters After Dark

-At night, Guardians of the Galaxy: Mission BREAKOUT! transforms into Guardians of the Galaxy: Monsters After Dark.
-The storyline shifts as guests team up with Rocket on a daring Halloween mission to rescue a fellow Guardian.
+Beginning in the late afternoon each day, Guardians of the Galaxy: Mission BREAKOUT! transforms into Guardians of the Galaxy: Monsters After Dark.
+The storyline shifts as guests team up with Rocket to distract menacing monsters on the loose and save Groot.
 The nighttime-only overlay makes this a great reason to stay in the park after dark.

 Mickey’s Trick and Treat

-This interactive, family-friendly stage show runs multiple times throughout the day at Disney Theater in Hollywood Land.
+This interactive, family-friendly stage show runs multiple times throughout the day at Disney Theater in Hollywood Land, beginning August 18.
 Mickey and his friends share some not-so-scary Halloween stories in a show that’s perfect for younger guests.
 Note that this show is not exclusive to Oogie Boogie Bash party nights, so everyone can catch it!

 Buena Vista Street and Oogie Boogie Décor

-Oogie Boogie himself casts a shadowy eye from atop the Main Gate marquee, while Buena Vista Street gets its own Halloween makeover: black bats swarm Carthay Circle Theatre’s bell tower, a Headless Horseman statue appears, and spooky decorations line the street.
+Oogie Boogie himself casts a shadowy eye from atop the Main Gate marquee, while Buena Vista Street gets its own Halloween makeover: a cloud of “bats” bursts from the tower of Carthay Circle Restaurant, a Headless Horseman statue appears, and spooky decorations line the street.
 Even just walking through the park entrance feels like an event.

 Oogie Boogie Bash: A Disney Halloween Party

 The Oogie Boogie Bash is the separately ticketed, after-hours Halloween party at Disney California Adventure Park, and it’s one of the most popular events the Disneyland Resort hosts all year.
-And the great news: the 2026 dates are officially announced!
+And the great news: the 2026 dates are officially announced, with some exciting new additions this year!

 The party runs from 6:00 PM to 11:00 PM, with ticket holders allowed to enter the park as early as 3:00 PM.
 Here are all the confirmed 2026 event dates: